jpillora/jquery.rest/README.md

 #### new $.RestClient( [ `url` ], [ `options` ] )

-Instaniates and returns a new `client`.
+Instantiates and returns the root resource.
+Below denoted as `client`.

 #### `client`.add( `name`, [ `options` ] )

-Instaniates a new nested resource on `client`.
+Instaniates a nested resource on `client`.
+Internally this does another `new $.RestClient` though instead of setting it as root, it will add it as a nested (or child) resource as a property on the current `client`.

 Newly created nested resources iterate through their `options.verbs` and addVerb on each.